chronos-tachyon/irssi-libnotify/README.md

 These instructions are for Ubuntu and other Debian derivatives.

     # Prerequisite: must have irssi and libnotify-bin
     sudo apt-get install irssi libnotify-bin

     # Install the script where irssi can find it
     mkdir -p ~/.irssi/scripts/autorun
     cp -t ~/.irssi/scripts libnotify.pl

     # OPTIONAL: Load the script automatically on startup.
-If you don't do this,
+If you don't do
-  # you'll need to run "/SCRIPT LOAD libnotify" by hand each time you restart.
+    # this, you'll need to run "/SCRIPT LOAD libnotify" by hand each time you
+    # restart your irssi client.
     ln -st ~/.irssi/scripts/autorun ../libnotify.pl

 See Also
 --------